-It is time to create the first model of the airplane with all the considerations taken before.
+It is time to create the first model of the airplane with

 The surface of the fuselage is going to be created with two main sketches, horizontal (plan XY) and vertical (plan YZ).
 To find the intersection of these parallel plans with the sketches of the fuselage, vertical and horizontal straight lines are needed for creating intersections that will be start points.
 Then they will be united with curves drawn along parallel plans along the longitudinal axis Y so it will be formed by several sections, each section formed by 4 curves surfaces or fuselage plates.
 As it is symmetrical along axis X, just one curve is needed on each side and section, the symmetry will be applied later.